DAGB-Roleplay-Team/DAGB-FIVEM-AUDI-PACK/README.md

 ## Installation

 1. Download the repository.
-2. Add the files from the pack to the `resources` folder of your FiveM server
+2. Add the files from the pack to the `resources` folder of your FiveM server.
-3. Modify your `server.cfg` file to include the car pack
+3. Modify your `server.cfg` file to include the car pack.